richardlau/adoptium.infrastructurewiki/How-to-contribute-to-AdoptOpenJDK-Infrastructure.md

 If you want to get involved, please read on...

-# Sign up for a GitHub account
+# Sign up for a free GitHub account

 If you don't have a GitHub account already, follow the instructions [here](https://help.github.com/articles/signing-up-for-a-new-github-account/) to get one.
 You don't need a paid one to work on AdoptOpenJDK, so sign up for a free one.